azarketa/Thermodynamics-theoretical-pills/source/05_Ideal_and_real_gases.md

 Expressing thermodynamic relationships in terms of $(T_r, p_r, v_r)$ makes the behavior of different gases **comparable on a universal basis**, which is the essence of the **law of corresponding states**.

-:::{admonition} Tip: law of corresponding states
+:::{tip} Tip: law of corresponding states
-:class: tip, dropdown
+:class: dropdown
 When data for various gases are plotted in terms of the reduced variables $(T_r, p_r, v_r)$, their compressibility curves collapse onto nearly the same surface.
 This empirical observation implies that the thermodynamic behavior of gases is fundamentally governed by non-dimensional ratios, not by their absolute properties.
 :::